Interactive Investor Referral Code — 12 Months Free + £3,000 Transfer Bonus

 Interactive Investor offers 12 months free platform fees to new customers who sign up through a referral link and deposit at least £5,000.
 The referral link is: ii.co.uk/recommend-ii.
 No promo code is needed — the link itself activates the offer.

-This can be stacked with a transfer cashback bonus of up to £3,000 (ending 5 April 2026).
+This can be stacked with a transfer cashback bonus of up to £3,000 (extended until 30 April 2026).
 A £100k transfer gets £250 cashback plus the free year, for up to £430 total savings.

 Interactive Investor is the cheapest major UK platform for portfolios over £30,000 thanks to its flat monthly fee (£5.99–£14.99/mo).
 For smaller portfolios under £10,000, percentage-based platforms like Vanguard are cheaper.
 Eligible accounts: ISA, SIPP, Trading Account.

-What the Referral Offer Gives You
+What the Interactive Investor Referral Offer Gives You

 12 Months Free